docker/docs/engine/swarm/services.md

 - [Placement preferences](#placement-preferences) let you apply an arbitrary label with a range of values to each node, and spread your service's tasks across those nodes using an algorithm.
-Currently, the only supported algorithm is `spread`, which  which tries to place them evenly.
+Currently, the only supported algorithm is `spread`, which tries to place them evenly.
 For instance, if you label each node with a label `rack` which has a value from 1-10, then specify a placement preference keyed on `rack`, then service tasks are placed as evenly as possible across all nodes with the label `rack`, after taking other